 - Acts as the primary filter for blood that comes from the digestive system

-- Makes bile acids that are required for digestion
+- Produces and secretes bile that is necessary for digestion

-- Stores vitamins, minerals and energy in the form of glycogen and fat
+- Stores vitamins, minerals and provides energy in the form of glycogen and fat

 - Removes toxins from the blood